 Use the information in this article to create a base vDisk image.

-vDisks act as a hard disk for a target device and exist as disk image files on a Provisioning Server or on a shared storage device.
+vDisks act as a hard disk for a target device and exist as disk image files on a Citrix Provisioning server or on a shared storage device.
 A vDisk consists of a VHDX base image file, any associated properties files (.pvp), and if applicable, a chain of referenced VHDX differencing disks (.avhdx).

-When creating a vDisk image file, keep the following facts in mind:
+When creating a vDisk image file, keep the following in mind:

 - vDisk files use FAT or NTFS file systems for Microsoft operating systems.

 - Depending upon the file system used to store the vDisk, the maximum size of a VHDX file (vDisk) is 2 terabytes (NTFS) or 4,096 MB (FAT).

 - A vDisk can be shared (Standard Image) by one or more target devices, or it can exist for only one target device to access (Private Image).

 The first stage in the lifecycle of a vDisk is creating one.
 Creating a vDisk requires preparing the master target device for imaging.
 Once the image is prepared, create and configure a vDisk file where the vDisk resides.
 Image the master target device to that file.
 These steps result in a new base vDisk image.
 This process can be performed automatically, using the Imaging Wizard, or manually.
 Citrix Provisioning also provides the option to create a common image for use with a single target platform or for use with multiple target platforms.

-Your administrator role determines what displays and which tasks you can perform in the Console.
+Your administrator role determines what displays and which tasks you can perform in the Citrix Provisioning console.
 For example, you can view and manage vDisks in sites in which you are a site administrator.
 However, unless the farm administrator sets a site as the owner of a store, the site administrator cannot perform store management tasks.

-Citrix only supports automated vDisk capture.
+Citrix Provisioning only supports automated vDisk capture.
 More steps require a vDisk attached to the machine being captured (which ensures that a P2PVS switch can be used with P2PVS or Imaging Wizard).
 Use automation steps to accommodate such scenarios.

 The following provides an overview of the steps necessary to create a vDisk automatically and manually.